DominikPeters/PyNormaliz_inequalities/README.md

 ## Explanation

-The `pynormaliz_inequalities` package provides a convenient interface to PyNormaliz, allowing users to specify inequalities in a natural format.
+The `PyNormaliz_inequalities` package provides a convenient interface to PyNormaliz, allowing users to specify inequalities in a natural format.
 It supports creating variables, expressions, and inequalities, and converting them to vector representations suitable for PyNormaliz.
 The package also includes functionality to construct homogeneous cones and compute Hilbert quasi-polynomials.

 The main components of the package are: